Poke by Dakota Weiss of Coyote Cafe.

 This build-your-own concept makes poke a perfect addition to the American fast-casual landscape.
 If not for the octopic murals and downtempo background music, one could easily confuse the Poki Poki Cevicheria on Wyoming Boulevard with a Chipotle—not simply because of the customization afforded the customer by a plain view of all of the options spread before them, but because of the assembly line’s lightning speed.
 A 505 Bowl, featuring salmon, shrimp, jalapeños, and pico de gallo, with a spicy mayo dressing, took all of about ninety seconds to put in my hands.
 Fresh, customizable food that can be delivered inside McDonald’s ticket times has all the hallmarks of an American classic.
 The rise of poke is not due to the simplicity of its original form, the health appeal of lean raw fish, or a strict list of ingredients that go into the dish, but to the endless possibilities that can result from the creativity of those ready to try fresh ideas.
 Rise on.

-Clarke Condé is a veteran food photographer and writer based in Albuquerque with a strong preference for red chile, keto-friendly beverages, and natural lighting.
+Clarke Condé is a veteran food photographer and writer based in Roswell with a strong preference for red chile, keto-friendly beverages, and natural lighting.
 Find him on Instagram @clarkehere.